Required Event and Flight Briefings

 table, the data is generally consistent with the METAR format.

 Fireworks Scenery File (by John Lawler)

-excellent fireworks displays for the GAAR 2014.
-These small scenery
+has produced an excellent fireworks displays for the GAAR 2012.
+This

 Flight Timer (Version